-Alcohols like ethanol, isopropyl alcohol, alcohol denat, and methanol are used to make creams feel lighter, help other ingredients to penetrate your skin, and as a preservative.
+Alcohols like ethanol, isopropyl alcohol, alcohol denat, and methanol are used to make creamy products feel lighter, help other ingredients to penetrate your skin, and as a preservative.

 On the surface that all sounds OK BUT there is a downside.

 These alcohols can cause dryness, irritation and breakouts.
-So we’re firm believers that they don’t have a place in skincare.
+So we’re firm believers that they don’t have a place in skincare and haircare.

-Bad alcohols when used in high concentrations in skincare deteriorate your skin’s protective barrier which means your skin is no longer effective at keeping moisture in.
-It also stimulates oil production which could lead to breakouts if your skin makes too much oil.
+Bad alcohols when used in high concentrations on your skin and hair can deteriorate your skin’s protective barrier which means your skin and hair are no longer effective at keeping moisture in.
+It also stimulates oil production which could lead to breakouts or oily roots if your skin makes too much oil.

 What about Benzyl Alcohol?